sadit/TextSearch.jl/README.md

 ```

-now, the code to use SimilaritySearch methods
+now, the code to use SimilaritySearch methods along with a brief comparison with inverted indexes
 ```julia
 julia> using SimilaritySearch.Graph, SimilaritySearch.SimilarReferences
 julia> perf = Performance(db, cosine_distance)